Getting Started > TA Training Program

 As such, all first-year TAs participate in a TA training program that consists of three parts: first, a series of workshops held throughout the year on various aspects to being a successful math TA; second, a section observation by the senior TA (see more about this observation); and third, observations of established TAs.

-The workshops are typically held in the evening after classes are through and last no more than two hours; the department usually provides food and drink.
-The exact number and content of these workshops varies from year to year, but in the past have looked something like this:
+Prior to the Fall quarter of 2018, TA training sessions were typically held in the evening after classes were through and lasted no more than two hours.
+The exact number and content of these workshops varied from year to year, but usually looked something like this:

 - Meeting 1 (before start of fall quarter): Intro to TAing, how to prepare for